LTKFoundation/clinic_booking_project/README.md

 		ii.
 When contacted for REPORT BAD SERVICE.
 We contact client immediately and try to resolve with Doctor right away.
 (NOTE TO TEAM: A customer support DASHBOARD needed).
 	h.
 In case Doctor has sudden situation and can not provide service in booked time.
 User receive a notification via Emails/SMS.
 We process to REFUNDS the Booking Deposit.

+#*_CLINIC_*
+1. We pupulate a list of predefined Clinic available.
+Each clinic has the following info:
+	i.
+Clinic's Name.
+	ii.
+Address.
+	iii.
+Phone Number.
+	iv.
+Location on Map.
+	v.
+License number
+(NOTE TO TEAM: for phase 1.
+We leave it this way.
+In later phase we will implement a better management function for Clinic Owner Account)

 #*_DOCTOR_*
 (NOTE TO TEAM: in production.
 At the begining we/our staff will be the one contacting Doctor and collect info and do all of the registration process for opening a doctor account/ clinic account)